Hisham9995/Amazon_Vine_Analysis/README.md

-This project is about analyzing the Amazon Vine program and determining If there is a bias in Reviews from Vine members, in this Analysis , I did use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and Transformed data into Pgadmin also calculate different metrics, The goal of this Analysis is to determine If there is a bias review from Vine members Focused on the US reviews for PC
+This project is about analyzing the Amazon Vine program and determining If there is a bias in Reviews from Vine members, in this Analysis , I did use PySpark to perform the ETL process
+1 _to extract the dataset,
+2 _ transform the data, connect to an AWS RDS instance, and 3 _Transformed data into Pgadmin also calculate different metrics The goal of this Analysis is to determine If there is a bias review from Vine members Focused on the US reviews for PC